h2oai/h2o-llmstudio/documentation/docs/tutorials/tutorial-2a/tutorial-2a.md

 ## Summary

 In this tutorial, we covered the process of setting up a causal regression experiment using H2O LLM Studio.
 You learned how to import a dataset from Hugging Face, configure both dataset and experiment settings, and create a new experiment.
-With these steps, you're now ready to explore other datasets and experiment with various configurations for causal regression problems in H2O LLM Studio.
+With these steps, you're now ready to explore other datasets and experiment with various configurations for causal regression [problem type](../../guide/experiments/supported-problem-types.md) in H2O LLM Studio.